anandshivam44/DevOpsAutomation/LinuxCommands.md

 ```
 ___
 #### rsync
 rsync is remote synchronization.
 Used to sync files between two remote directories.
-It can also be used to copy files in your local machine.
+It can also be used to copy files to your local machine.

 It is very useful when you are copying a very large folder.
-Iven if copying breaks in between you can re-run the rsync command and locially it will be like a resume feature.
+Even if copying breaks in between you can re-run the rsync command and locally it will be like a resume feature.

 ```bash
 rsync ~/local-file.txt user@remote-host:~/remote-file.txt